Close Menu

 WHAT DOES THE WORKING MEMORY SCORE MEAN?

 The term “working memory” was coined by British psychologist George Miller in 1956.
-Your working memory is important to everyday activities and to achieve goals such as school performance and social adjustment.
+Your working memory is important to everyday activities.
+For example, it helps you achieve goals such as good school performance and social adjustment.
 Your working memory depends on input from different senses, including vision and hearing.
-You need working memory to complete tasks.
+You need working memory to complete all tasks, even if they are tasks that you have done before.

 Interestingly, working memory has evolved over time to become more sophisticated.
 For example, in the late 1800s, scientists found working memory was only able to hold about five items of information at any given time.
-Now, it can be around eight items.
+Now, it can hold around eight items.
 This change allowed for the beginning of new thoughts and perceptions that were previously not possible.
+Could it be that human beings are getting smarter over time?

 WHAT IS THE PERCEPTUAL REASONING TEST?

 The Perceptual Reasoning tests measure your ability to understand visual stimuli with accuracy and speed.
-The test is normally done when the intelligence quotient (IQ) is not within a normal range or if they are experiencing other cognitive difficulties.
-It can be also used as a measure visual acuity.
+The test is normally done when the intelligence quotient (IQ) is not within a normal range.
+Or, it can be done if a person has other cognitive difficulties.
+It can be also used to measure visual acuity.

-Perceptual reasoning tests usually involve the subject completing predefined patterns of shapes in sets, each with four or five shapes.
+Perceptual reasoning tests usually involve putting predefined patterns of shapes in sets, each with four or five shapes.
 The test assesses how quickly those shapes are completed correctly.
 You usually have only ten to 20 minutes to complete this test.

 The tests involve a series of shapes or patterns.
 The goal is to see how quickly you can complete the test and get at least 80% correct.
 For example, you might see a pattern of increasing numbers and you need to identify that.
 Or, you might need to see that the same word appears multiple times or that one single word appeals multiple times in a row.
 What is being tested is your ability to see these shapes or patterns and do it within a certain time frame.